As votes are counted, Americans remain anxious

 Scattered protests as returns come in

-Although Election Day was mostly free of major incidents of intimidation or violence at the polls, police spread throughout New York as peaceful demonstrations and marches began on Tuesday night.
-In Miami, where Trump had an unexpectedly strong showing with Latinos, the president’s supporters took to the streets of Little Havana to celebrate.
-And in Graham, N.C., a crowd of demonstrators marching to the polls faced off with a small group supporting Trump and a Confederate monument.
-Local law enforcement officials had arrested and pepper-sprayed participants in a separate march there on Saturday.
+Although law enforcement officials were bracing for the possibility of widespread unrest on Tuesday night, the evening saw few major incidents of violence.
+Peaceful demonstrations began in New York, and Trump supporters in Miami celebrated the president’s unexpectedly strong showing there.
+In Graham, N.C., a crowd marching to the polls faced off with a small group defending Trump and a local Confederate monument.
+Police had arrested and pepper-sprayed participants in a separate march there on Saturday.

 Marchers in the Push to the Polls March, led by the Rev. Greg Drumwright, hold a rally at the Alamance County Historic Courthouse in Graham, N.C.
 (Ricky Carioti/The Washington Post)